simgriffi/git-workshop-notes/Notes.md

 ### Slide 12
 ##Git Basic Usage (cont'd)
+7) Aborting work in progress

+* To restore the working copy to the last committed state

+        $ git reset --hard

+* To restore just one file to its previous committed state

+        $ git checkout -- Person.java

+### Slide 12.1
+##Git Basic Usage (cont'd)
-7) Check File Authoring using
+8) Check File Authoring using

         $ git blame filename.ext